Pure spinors, intrinsic torsion and curvature in even dimensions: Spinor calculus in four and six dimensions

 \subsection{Six dimensions}

-Now, let $(\mfV, g_{ab})$ be a six-dimensional complex vector space equipped with a non-degenerate symmetric metric tensor.
-The chiral spinor spaces are dual to each other, i.e. $(\mfS^\pm)^* \cong \mfS^\mp$, and can be identified with the four-dimensional standard and dual representations of the spin group $\SL(4,\C)$, the double cover of $\SO(6,\C)$.
+Let $(\mcM,g)$ be a six-dimensional complex Riemannian manifold equipped with a holomorphic volume form and a holomorphic spin structure.
+We first work at a point.
+The chiral spinor spaces are dual to each other, i.e.\ $(\mfS^\pm)^* \cong \mfS^\mp$, and can be identified with the four-dimensional standard and dual representations of the spin group $G = \Spin(6,\C) \cong \SL(4,\C)$.
+All spinors in $\mfS^\pm$ are pure.
 One can then eliminate the use of primed indices in favour of the unprimed ones, so we shall write $\mfS$ for $\mfS^-$ and $\mfS^*$ for $\mfS^+$.
-We can also convert tensor indices into a skew-symmetrised pair of indices by means of the skew-symmetric Van der Waerden $\gamma$-matrices\footnote{Again, the factor of $\frac{1}{2}$ has been added for convenience.} $\frac{1}{2} \gamma \ind{^a _{AB}}$ and $\frac{1}{2} \gamma \ind{^a ^{AB}}$, which satisfy the identity
+We can also convert tensor indices into a skew-symmetrised pair of indices by means of the skew-symmetric $\gamma$-matrices $\frac{1}{2} \gamma \ind{^a _{AB}}$ and $\frac{1}{2} \gamma \ind{^a ^{AB}}$, which satisfy the identity

 where $\varepsilon_{ABCD}=\varepsilon_{[ABCD]}$ and $\varepsilon^{ABCD}=\varepsilon^{[ABCD]}$ are volume forms on $\mfS$ and $\mfS^*$ respectively satisfying the normalisation